dimitry-co/Keeper-Note-app/README.md

 # Keeper-Note-app
-Enables users to create, manage, and delete notes
+react app that enables users to create, manage, and delete notes.